ThachSTran/Skeletal-Age/README.md

 data and update the website.

 ## Data & Models
 R datasets can be downloaded from [MendeleyData](https://data.mendeley.com/datasets/56rmx5bjcr/1).
-The sample dataset can be download from dataset folder.
+The sample dataset can be download from dataset folder.A full dataset is on request followed by the restrictions of dataset owner.

 # Adding data